foam60/kiln-exercises/ERC-1155/erc1155-claim/README.md

 # ERC-1155 NFT Claim dApp

-A React + TypeScript dApp for viewing and claiming ERC-1155 NFTs on the Base Sepolia testnet.
+A React/Vite + TypeScript dApp for viewing and claiming ERC-1155 NFTs on the Base Sepolia testnet.

 ## 🚀 Features